Vietnam Facts for Kids

 Interesting Fact about Vietnam: There are about 45 million motorbikes registered in Vietnam!

-Vietnam is one of the most densely populated countries, but large areas of the country are still very rural and consist of arable land, rice fields and forests.
+Vietnam is one of the most densely populated countries in the world, however, large areas of the country are still very rural and consist of farmland, rice fields and forests.

 Vietnamese farmers in rice fieldsWorkers in the rice fields in Vietnam

 More than 40% of the Vietnamese people work still in the agricultural sector.
-The people in rural areas lead a simple life.
-More than 8% of the population are very poor and live below the poverty line.
+The people in rural areas lead a simple and traditional lifestyle.
+Many families depending on small-scale farming.
+More than 8% of the population are very poor and live below the poverty line, even though there is progress in development.

 Vietnam Street VendorStreet vendor in Vietnam